 Running a growing ecommerce business has its challenges.
 You need new inventory, technology, employees, or suppliers to keep the momentum going.
 Investing in your business will take it to the next level, but you also have to keep an eye on your budget and cash flow.
 As an ecommerce business owner, you must maintain that delicate balance.
 But, how?
 The answer may be securing funding from an outside source.

 Securing funding can seem daunting.
-To help, we’ve put together seven options you have in order to fund your ecommerce business.
+To help, we’ve put together seven options to fund your ecommerce business.

 Two Different Types of Funding

 Generally speaking, you can get funding in two forms: debt or equity.
 It is considered debt when someone (or some entity) lends you money that you pay back, usually with interest.
 Equity financing means that you give away shares of your company in exchange for money up front.
 This type of funding is a good option if you need a large sum of money and are open to bringing in outside investors.

 While you may be hesitant about finding outside investors, you may be surprised.
 As long as your ecommerce store is doing well and you’ve proven there is a market for the products you sell, investors will be interested.

 There are several things you will need before you start putting feelers out for funding.
 You need the following:

 - A solid ecommerce business plan

 - Sales forecasting for the next few years

 - A good explanation for how the funding will be used